-Awarded to a student in Elementary (Grade 1-6) and Secondary (7-12) who most faithfully and diligently applies the school motto "Service Above Self" in their daily life.
+Awarded to two students in Elementary (Grade JP-6) and one in Secondary (7-12) who most faithfully and diligently applies the school motto "Service Above Self" in their daily life.

 Citizenship Award

 Awarded to a student in Elementary, Junior High (Grade 7-9) and High School (10-12) who displays a consistent spirit of kindness, patience, cooperation and a positive attitude toward their fellow students, staff, and broader SLA family.